 Who Opioid Addiction Effects

-2.1 million Americans currently suffer from addiction to prescription opioids.
+2.1 million Americans currently suffer from addiction to prescription Opioids.
 Roughly 23% of people who use Heroin are highly likely to develop an Opioid addiction, and even first-time Heroin users are extremely likely to become addicted.
-Addiction to Heroin and other Opioids, such as Vicodin, OxyContin, and other narcotics cause issues across all demographics.
+Addiction to Heroin and other Opioids and Narcotics, cause issues across all demographics.
 Even children can be Opioid abusers.

-Women are more likely to have chronic pain and are prescribed pain relievers for longer time frames compared to men.
+Women are more likely to have chronic pain and are prescribed Painkillers for longer time frames compared to men.
 Women also may become more strongly dependent on prescribed Opioids.
-48,000 women in the U.S. overdosed on pain reliever prescription drugs in 2016.
+48,000 women in the US overdosed on Painkiller prescription drugs in 2016.
 Sadly, Heroin overdoses have increased in women by over 400% between 1999-2010, compared to an increase of 237% in men during the same time frame.